mjancarik/merkur/docs/docs/getting-started.md

 ---
 layout: docs
 title: Getting started - Merkur
 ---

 # Getting started

 ## Installation

 We recommend creating a new  [Mekur]({{ '/' | relative_url }}) widget using `@merkur/create-widget`, which sets up everything automatically for you.
-You can use one of four predefined template's library [React](https://reactjs.org/), [Preact](https://preactjs.com/), [hyperHTML](https://viperhtml.js.org/hyper.html) and [µhtml](https://github.com/WebReflection/uhtml#readme) but you can easily add others.
+You can use one of four predefined template libraries [React](https://reactjs.org/), [Preact](https://preactjs.com/), [hyperHTML](https://viperhtml.js.org/hyper.html) and [µhtml](https://github.com/WebReflection/uhtml#readme) but you can easily add others.

 ```shell
 npx @merkur/create-widget <name>

 cd name

 npm run dev // Point your browser at http://localhost:4444/
 ```

 This will scaffold a new project in the `name` directory and start a server on [localhost:4444](http://localhost:4444/).
-Try editing the files to get a feel for how everything works.
+Try editing a few files to get a feel for how everything works.

 <img class="responsive" src="{{ '/assets/images/hello-widget.png?v=' | append: site.github.build_revision | relative_url }}" alt="Merkur - hello widget" />

 ## Widget structure

-If you take a look inside the created widget, you'll see some files:
+If you take a look inside the created widget, you'll see this file structure:

 ```shell
 <name>